learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

 ## Introduction

 Now that we have introduced NumPy, let's put it to practice.
-In this lab, we are going to be creating arrays, performing operations on them, and returning new array all using the NumPy library.
+In this lab, we are going to be creating arrays, performing operations on them, and returning new arrays all using the NumPy library.
 Let's get started!

 ## Objectives

 You will be able to:

-* Understand how to initialize NumPy arrays from nested Python lists, and access elements using square brackets
+* Understand how to initialize NumPy arrays from nested Python lists and access elements using square brackets
 * Understand the shape attribute on NumPy arrays
 * Understand how to create arrays from scratch including np.zeros, np.ones, np.full
 * Learn to perform scalar and vector math